jakobht/cadence-workshop/DeliveryManagementInstructions/DeliveryManagementSystem.md

 - Tracking the package across locations.
 The package will be scanned when it arrives at a new location
 - Informing the customer when the package is close to delivery
 - Letting the customer get the current location of their package
-    - The customer should be notified the day of delivery within the timezone of the customer.
 - Scale to hundreds of millions of packages

 The architecture of the system is shown below: